swiftlang/swift-evolution/proposals/mmmm-spawn-let.md

 The duration of the `go2()` call remains the same, it is always `time(go2) == max(time(f), time(s))`.

-Special attention needs to be given to the `spawn let _ = ...` form of spawn let declarations.
-This form of is interesting because it creates a child-task of the right hand-side initializer, however actively chooses to ignore the result.
-Such declaration, and the associated child-task will run, and be awaited-on implicitly as the scope it was declared is about to exit - the same way as an un-used spawn let declaration would be.
+Special attention needs to be given to the `spawn let _ = ...` form of declarations.
+This form is interesting because it creates a child-task of the right-hand-side initializer, however it actively chooses to ignore the result.
+Such a declaration (and the associated child-task) will run and be awaited-on implicitly, as the scope it was declared in is about to exit — the same way as an unused `spawn let` declaration would be.

 > It may be interesting for a future proposal to explore the viability of sugar to `spawn voidReturningFunction()` directly, as a `Void` returning function may often not necessarily want to be awaited on for control-flow reasons, as variables of interesting types would be.